nebulab/playbook/how-we-work/tracking-time.html.md

 integration for Slack; you should also stop and start the timer during lunch time.

 At the end of the month, you're going to have your timesheet automatically filled; this means you have to report neither overtime nor time-off hours.
-We'll be asking you to write down just your [paid time off.](people-ops/time-off-and-overtime/)
+We'll be asking you to request just your [paid time off.](people-ops/time-off-and-overtime/)

 ## Hours of work